Flora and Fauna

 Samphire forms a low shrub community that includes species such as Sarcocornia blackiana and Suaeda australis.

-Each of the Reserves suffers extensively from weed infestations, such as Ferraria crispa (black flag) in Milyu; Schinus Terebinthifolius (Brazillian pepper tree), Typha orientalis (bulrush) and Pennisetum clandestinum (kikuyu grass) in Alfred Cove, and Leptospermum laevigatum (Victorian tea tree) in Pelican Point.
+Each of the reserves suffers extensively from weed infestations, such as Ferraria crispa (black flag) in Milyu; Schinus Terebinthifolius (Brazillian pepper tree), Typha orientalis (bulrush) and Pennisetum clandestinum (kikuyu grass) in Alfred Cove, and Leptospermum laevigatum (Victorian tea tree) in Pelican Point.

 In the Marine Park, seagrass meadows help stabilise the river floor and provide an important food source and habitat for hundreds of marine animals, including a nursery habitat for fish and crustaceans, as well as a carbon sink.
 The seagrass (Halophilia ovalis) is a vital component in the ecology of the Estuary.